datacarpentry/semester-biology/about/why-should-you-take-this-class.md

+---
+layout: page
---- layout: post title: Why should you take this class? created:
+title: Why should you take this class?
+redirect_from: /why-should-you-take-class/
-1308715176 categories: [] ---
+---

 Because [biology students really need to know how to program](http://www.wired.com/wiredscience/2009/03/why-biology-students-should-learn-how-to-program/).